Guided by God’s Words, I Overcame the Repression of the Forces of Darkness

 They questioned me nonstop for hours until around midnight, but the chief of the Religion Section couldn’t get anything out of me.
 All of a sudden, he seemed to turn into a ravening beast and yelled angrily at me, “Damnit, I’m supposed to clock off at 11 p.m.
 You’re being such a pain that I’ve had to stay here, and if I don’t make you suffer for it then you won’t fully understand the situation!”
 As he said this, he pulled my right hand onto the table and pressed down on it firmly.
 He then picked up a thick rod about five or six centimeters in diameter and brought it down hard on my wrist.
 After the first whack, the major veins in my wrist began to swell up, and then all the surrounding muscles began to swell up too.
 I cried out in pain and tried to pull my hand back, but he held it fast.
 While striking me he yelled, “This is for refusing to write!
 This is for refusing to talk!
 I’ll hit you so hard that you’ll never write another word!”
 He kept hitting my wrist like that for five or six minutes before finally stopping.
 By that time, my hand had swollen up like a grapefruit, and when he let go of me, I quickly withdrew my hand behind my back.
 But the evil policeman went behind me, grabbed my hands and began frantically beating them both as they hung there in the air while saying, “You use these hands to do things for your God, right?
 I’ll break them, I’ll cripple them, and then we’ll see how you do anything!
 Then we’ll see whether those believers in Almighty God want you anymore!”
 Hearing him say this left me filled with hatred for this gang of evil police.
 They behave so perversely and act contrary to Heaven; they only permit people to be the slaves of the CCP government and to work themselves to the bone for it, but they don’t allow people to believe in God or worship the Creator.
 In an attempt to force me to betray God, that policeman had no misgivings then whatsoever about tormenting me with cruel torture—they really are a horde of beasts and demons in human form, and they are so evil and reactionary!
 The policeman beat me three times that way; my hands and arms were beaten black and blue, and my wrists and the backs of my hands were so swollen they looked about to explode—the pain was unbearable.
 Just as I was languishing in extreme pain, a few lines from a hymn of God’s words came to mind: “Thus, during these last days you must bearto God.
 No matter how great your suffering, you should go on to the very end, and even at your last breath, still you must be faithful to God, and at the mercy of God; only this is truly loving God, and only this is the strong and resounding testimony” (“Seek to Love God No Matter How Great Your Suffering” in Follow the Lamb and Sing New Songs).
 God’s words stirred my heart, and I thought: “That’s right.
 God works tirelessly day and night to save us.
 He watches over us and stays with us always, and He shows us boundless love and mercy.
 Now, when Satan is trying to coerce me into betraying God and selling out my brothers and sisters, God is fervently hoping that I will bear staunch and resounding witness for Him.
 How could I possibly let Him down or hurt Him?”
 Thinking this, I held back my tears and told myself to be strong, not to be timid or cowardly.
 The CCP government wasn’t persecuting and harming me so cruelly because it hated me personally, but because of its God-resisting, God-hating essence.
 Its goal in treating me that way was to make me betray and reject God, and to make me accept its control and enslavement of me forever.
 I knew, however, that I could never yield to it, but that I had to stand firmly on the side of God and shame Satan.
 I sang that hymn over and over again in my mind and I felt my spirit gradually grow stronger.
 After beating me, that wicked policeman ordered several police to guard me, and they ended up keeping me awake all night long.
 If they saw me even begin to close my eyes, they would yell at me or give me a kick.
-But being moved by the love of God as I was, I did not give in to them.
+But being moved by the as I was, I did not give in to them.

 The next day, the chief of the Religion Section came to question me again.
 Seeing that I still wasn’t talking, he grabbed a rod and smacked it hard across my thighs.
 After several whacks, my legs began to swell up to the point that I could feel my trousers begin to tighten around my swollen legs.
 Another evil policeman stood to one side taunting me, saying, “If the God you believe in is so great, why won’t He come help you now that we’re torturing you?”
 He also said a number of other things slandering and blaspheming God.
 I was hurting and angry, and in my heart I responded to his blasphemies by thinking: “You legion of devils, God will exact retribution on you in accordance with your evil deeds!
 Now is the time when God exposes you and gathers the facts of your wicked deeds!”
 I then thought of these words from God: “Thousands of years of hate are concentrated in the heart, millennia of sinfulness are inscribed upon the heart—how could this not inspire loathing?
 Avenge God, completely snuff out His enemy, do not allow it to run rampant any longer, and do not permit it to kick up as much trouble as it wishes anymore!
 Now is the time: Man has long since gathered all his strength, he has devoted all his efforts, paid every price, for this, to tear off the hideous face of this demon and allow people, who have been blinded, and have endured every manner of suffering and hardship, to rise up from their pain and turn their backs on this evil old devil” (“Work and Entry (8)” in The Word Appears in the Flesh).
 From God’s words, I perceived His urgent will and ardent call, and I understood that the CCP government is doomed to be destroyed by God.
 Although I was being subjected to the CCP government’s cruel persecution at that time, God’s wisdom is exercised based on the cunning schemes of Satan, and God was using what was happening to me so that I could clearly see its demonic essence, and so that I might be able to discern good from evil.
 Thus, true love and true hate could arise within me; I would then be able to forsake and reject the CCP government once and for all and turn my heart to God, so that I might bear witness for God and shame Satan.
 Once I’d understood, a tremendous feeling of strength rose up within me, and I became determined to swear loyalty to God and to forsake Satan.
 Although I was constantly being subjected to cruel torture, and although my whole body was sapped of energy and my legs were in unbearable pain, by relying on the strength God gave me, I was still able to say nothing (I discovered later that my legs had been beaten black and blue, and even now one of the muscles in my right leg remains atrophied).
 Ultimately, the chief of the Religion Section could do nothing but storm off in exasperation.